Subscriptions

 Troubleshooting

-RightNow Media (K-Grade 12) is a video library of Bible study topics for students of all ages, including a "Just for Kids" section.
+rightnow MEDIA (K-Adult) is a video library of Bible study topics for students of all ages, including a "Just for Kids" section.
+It is available to all HCOS families.

 Logging In

-Find the login link under the Subs/Password tab on the Search Portal.
-Follow the instructions to set up an account.
+Find the invitation link under the Subs/Password tab on the Search Portal.
+Follow the instructions to sign up for an account on rightnow MEDIA.

 Navigation & Use